stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

    Practice_stability(m_T) is high
    ```

-   meaning that large coherent areas of analysis, topology, and related fields survive intact, and new tools arising from `Sigma_T` integrate smoothly.
+   Large coherent areas of analysis, topology and related fields survive intact, and new tools arising from `Sigma_T` integrate smoothly.

 4. Multiverse tension is controlled: